Fit Finlay: World Wrestling Federation/Entertainment (2001–2011)

-Trainer (2001–2005)
+Trainer (2001–2004)

 When WCW was purchased by the World Wrestling Federation (WWF; now WWE), Finlay began working for the company as a trainer for new wrestlers.
 He trained future WWE champions John Cena and Randy Orton and was eventually put in charge of training the WWE Divas for their matches.
+In May 2001, he wrestled three matches in Germany and England.

-In-ring return and United States Champion (2005–2006)
+In-ring return and United States Champion (2004–2006)

-Finlay began working on a comeback in 2004, wrestling in a match against Jamie Noble at a house show in Glasgow, and promos began airing for his impending in-ring return on 30 December 2005.
+Finlay began working on a comeback on 21 March 2004, wrestling in a match defeating Jamie Noble at a house show in Glasgow and losing to Heidenreich in a house show in Belfast on 8 October.
+Promos began airing for his impending in-ring return on 30 December 2005.
 His gimmick was that of a proud native Irishman who loved to fight.
 At the age of 47, Finlay made his televised debut on the 20 January 2006 edition of SmackDown! against Matt Hardy, which ended in a disqualification after he refused to break a five-count while pummelling Hardy against the ropes.
 After the match, Finlay stomped Hardy's face into the ring steps, establishing himself as a villain.
 This earned him the nickname "The Fighting Irish Bastard".

 Finlay continued to establish himself on the SmackDown! roster.
-During February and March 2006, he feuded with Bobby Lashley that began after he cost Lashley his unbeaten streak by interfering in Lashley's match with JBL at No Way Out.
+During February and March 2006, he feuded with Bobby Lashley that began after he cost Lashley his unbeaten streak by interfering in Lashley's match with John "Bradshaw" Layfield (JBL) at No Way Out on 19 February.
 This feud would see the pair brawl on many occasions, including a parking lot segment in which Lashley tried to overturn a car onto Finlay.
 Later, the pair competed in a Money in the Bank qualifier lumberjack match that Finlay won.
 During this time, Finlay began to wield a shillelagh as a weapon.
 On 2 April, Finlay competed at his first WrestleMania, WrestleMania 22.
-He faced five other WWE superstars from both the Raw and SmackDown! brands in a Money in the Bank ladder match which also included Lashley, who won a last chance battle royal.
+He faced five other WWE superstars from both the Raw and SmackDown! brands in a Money in the Bank ladder match, which also included Lashley, who won a last chance battle royal.
 This match was eventually won by Rob Van Dam.
-Finlay next entered the King of the Ring tournament on SmackDown!, defeating his first round opponent Chris Benoit before being beaten by his rival Lashley, who advanced to the finals at Judgment Day.
+Finlay next entered the King of the Ring tournament on SmackDown!, defeating his first round opponent Chris Benoit on 5 May episode of SmackDown!, before being beaten by his rival Lashley, who advanced to the finals at Judgment Day on 21 May.
 Finlay helped the other finalist, Booker T, defeat Lashley in the King of the Ring finals.
-At the same pay-per-view, Finlay lost to Chris Benoit.
+At Judgment Day, Finlay lost to Benoit.